-It lets you translate your site manually, with automatic machine translation powered by Google Translate, or with a combination of both.
+It lets you translate your site manually, with automatic machine translation powered by Google Translate and DeepL, or with a combination of both.
 That is, you can start with automatic translation and then go back and make manual edits.

 The way TranslatePress handles translations ensures that it can translate 100% of your site, including all the content from your theme and plugins.

 And it also sets you up with a multilingual SEO-friendly foundation, with indexable versions of your site for each language, multilingual sitemaps, and more.